xaviachristi/earthquake-monitor/pipeline/README.md

 - After ECR deployment you will need to create a lambda function that uses your image
 - That lambda function can now be triggered and targetted by other AWS services.
 - Services will need to provide the lambda with a payload to define the time window, that payload has to contain a start paramter and can optionally be given an end parameter.
-- The payload should take this form:.
+- The payload should take this form:
 ```json
 {
     "start": <time-diff-to-add-to-start-of-window>,